opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.request.query.time_in_millis | Integer | The total time for all coordinator query operations, in milliseconds. search.request.query.current | Integer | The number of coordinator query operations that are currently running. search.request.query.total | Integer | The total number of coordinator query operations. search.request.fetch.time_in_millis | Integer | The total time for all coordinator fetch operations, in milliseconds. search.request.fetch.current | Integer | The number of coordinator fetch operations that are currently running. search.request.fetch.total | Integer | The total number of coordinator fetch operations. search.request.dfs_query.time_in_millis | Integer | The total time for all coordinator DFS prequery operations, in milliseconds.
+search.request.query.time_in_millis | Integer | The total time for all coordinator query operations, in milliseconds. search.request.query.current | Integer | The number of coordinator query operations that are currently running. search.request.query.total | Integer | The total number of coordinator query operations. search.request.fetch.time_in_millis | Integer | The total amount of time for all coordinator fetch operations, in milliseconds. search.request.fetch.current | Integer | The number of coordinator fetch operations that are currently running. search.request.fetch.total | Integer | The total number of coordinator fetch operations. search.request.dfs_query.time_in_millis | Integer | The total time for all coordinator DFS prequery operations, in milliseconds.